theulings/mariadb-bcrypt-udf/README.md

 Installing
 -----------
-Only tested on Debian Jessie with MariaDB 10.0.
-Please do not file issues about this not compiling on other platforms without including a patch.
+~~Only tested on Debian Jessie with MariaDB 10.0.
+Please do not file issues about~~ ~~this not compiling on other platforms without including a patch.~~

+This fork is configured for my setup on Debian 10, Buster.

-    sudo apt-get install libmariadb-client-lgpl-dev build-essential
+    sudo apt-get install libmariadb-dev-compat build-essential
     make clean all
-    sudo cp bcrypt.so /usr/lib/mysql/plugin/
+    sudo cp bcrypt.so /usr/lib/x86_64-linux-gnu/mariadb19/plugin/
     mysql -e "drop function if exists bcrypt_hash;  create function bcrypt_hash  returns string  soname 'bcrypt.so';" mysql -e "drop function if exists bcrypt_check; create function bcrypt_check returns integer soname 'bcrypt.so';"